sugarocket/ChatGPT-API-Integration/README.md

 To use the application, follow these steps:

 Clone the repository to your local machine
-Install the required dependencies by running pip install -r requirements.txt Obtain an API key for the ChatGPT API from OpenAI Update the config.py file with your API key
+Install the required dependencies by running pip install openai Obtain an API key for the ChatGPT API from OpenAI Update the ChatGPT_app.py file with your API key
-Run the application by running python app.py
+Run the application by running ChatGPT_app.py
 Access the application at http://localhost:5000
 ## Dependencies
 The application requires the following dependencies: